Top 10 aquatic holiday adventures

 3. Turkey Sailing

 Underwater cities, cobblestone towns and pine-forest clad cliffs that stretch down toward the clear water – sailing in Turkey serves up a unique colour palette that you won’t find anywhere else.
-Once you tear your eyes away from the remarkable scenery, there are ancient Lycian tombs, remote islands and endless seafood to keep you busy until the sun goes down.
+Once you tear your eyes away from the remarkable scenery, there are ancient Lycian tombs, remote islands and endless seafood to keep you busy on your holiday until the sun goes down.

 2. The Whitsundays